 After her retirement in 1959, she remained active in social and civic work.
 She served as president of The Ever Ready Club of Central Baptist Church and had memberships in the Missionary Society, The Elite Federation Club, The Modern Priscilla Club, The YWCA, The Retired Teachers' Association, and The Charleston County Teachers' Association.

 Mrs. Anna S. Patrick was a native of Charleston.
 She first attended a private school directed by her aunt, Miss Ameila Smalls.
 She later completed her junior high and senior high work at Simonton School and Avery Normal Institute.
 In order to further advance her education, she attended summer sessions at several institutions, including South Carolina State College in Orangeburg, and Allen University in Columbia.
 She also attended extension courses in Charleston and Georgetown offered by those institutions.

-She retired in 1957 after having searched the state in the teaching profession for 50 years. she reamined active in church, educational, and civic work after her retirement.
+She retired in 1957 after having served the state in the teaching profession for 50 years.
+She remained active in church, educational, and civic work after her retirement.

 The Baxter-Patrick James Island Library is located near the southwest corner of James Island, on a site with a documented history stretching back more than 350 years.
 The library stands near the east side of the Stono River, which takes its name from the Stono Indians who occupied this area seasonally during the English settlement of the Carolina colony in the 1670s.
 The Stono soon clashed with Europeans and their desire to control the landscape, however, so the tribe formally ceded their traditional territory in 1684 and moved southward.
 From that moment commenced a long succession of planters who farmed several hundred acres of land here using the labor of enslaved people of African descent.